Bupa's extended coverage and supportive services for coronavirus disease and related vaccination side effects

 - Wear a surgical mask if you’re going into crowded places, such as public transport or the workplace;

 - If you’re feeling unwell, wear a surgical mask, avoid going to crowded places and seek medical advice promptly.
-If you’re experiencing symptoms related to the novel coronavirus (i.e. fever, cough and/or shortness of breath), please go to the nearest hospital for medical advice;
+If you’re experiencing symptoms related to COVID-19 (i.e. fever, cough and/or shortness of breath), please go to the nearest hospital for medical advice;

 - At home, drainage pipes can be properly and regularly (about once a week) maintained by pouring about half a litre of water into each drain outlet (U-traps) to ensure environmental hygiene.